Crab Stuffed Baked Potatoes –

 - Place prepared potatoes on a cookie sheet or large baking dish and bake until tender when pierced with a fork, about 45-60 minutes.
 Remove baked potatoes from the oven, and allow to cool so that you can easily handle them.

-- Divide filling among potatoes, and place potatoes back on the baking sheet or large baking dish.
+Divide filling among potato skins, and place filled potatoes back on the baking sheet or large baking dish.
 Bake in the 350° F for 20 to 30 minutes or until filling is hot and bubbly.
 Garnish with fresh parsley or additional green onion as desired.

 Adapted from Culinary Hill